Luminova Framework

 Static Cache Types

-page.caching.statics (string)Specifies the types of content that should be served as static cached pages.
+page.caching.statics (string)Specifies the template content types that should be served as cached static pages.
 Multiple types are separated by a pipe (|).
-Example: html|json ensures that static caching applies to both .html and .json pages.
-Make sure there are no spaces around the pipe symbol.

 # /.env